nautobot/nautobot/nautobot/docs/development/getting-started.md

 !!! warning
     Please name the **.env** file ``override.env`` to prevent credentials from accidentally being checked into Git as ``override.env`` is set in the ``.gitignore`` file.

-These variables will tell `docker-entrypoint.sh` to create the superuser with the specified username, email, password, and API token.
+The variables defined above within `override.env` will signal the `docker-entrypoint.sh` script to create the superuser with the specified username, email, password, and API token.

 After these two files are created, you can use the `invoke` tasks to manage the development containers.